soenneker/soenneker.utils.autobogus/README.md

 This project is an automatic creator and populator for the fake data generator [Bogus](https://github.com/bchavez/Bogus).
 It's a replacement for the abandoned [AutoBogus](https://github.com/nickdodd79/AutoBogus) library.

+The goals:
+- Be *fast*
-The goals are to be *fast*, and support the latest types in .NET.
+- Support the latest types in .NET

 It uses the fastest .NET Reflection cache: [soenneker.reflection.cache](https://github.com/soenneker/soenneker.reflection.cache).
+Bogus updates are automatically integrated.

 .NET 6+ is supported.